 terms were banished.
 The brand was clearly differentiated from its accountancy

-background competitors and Sue begun to use innovative marketing techniques such as their
+background competitors and Susie begun to use innovative marketing techniques such as their

 radio show and magazine, as routes to market.

 The FoodTalk Radio Show was launched with the aim of allowing established food heroes or emerging innovators to shout about their work.
-The podcasts were instantly popular and were available on the FoodTalk website as well as iTunes, Spotify, PodBean, Stitcher, PlayerFM, TuneIn and on the Podcast app.
+The podcasts were instantly popular and were available on the FoodTalk website as well as Audible, Spotify, Stitcher, PlayerFM, TuneIn and on the Podcast app.

 In 2019 there were 77,000 podcast downloads.
 They had a combined 104,800 Twitter followers and 218,000 Facebook fans via FoodTalk, Speciality Food and Great British Chefs.
 These channels created a great business network for them, giving not only credibility and recognition in the food and agri sectors, but access to a steady stream of valuable new business for R&D tax relief via the business owners that were being given airtime.
 The team also begun to broadcast the TechTalk Show, with the same format but for tech companies.